danny2768/Early-Warning-System_Backend/README.md

 To start this repository in development mode, follow the next steps:

+1. Clone this repository.
+2. Install the necessary Node.js modules by running `npm install`.
-1. Clone .env.template and rename it to .env
+3. Clone .env.template and rename it to .env.
-2. Fill the environment variables
+4. Fill the environment variables.
-3. Run `docker compose up -d`
+5. Run `docker compose up -d`.
-4. Run `npm run dev`
+6. Run `npm run dev`.

 ## Environment Variables